Introduction

 Bonus Round: Fire-Roasted Garlic Honey:

 Now go forth, brave adventurers, and conquer the world of garlic honey!
-Your taste buds (and immune system) will thank you.
+Your taste buds (and immune system) might just thank you.

 Honey Garlic: A Sweet, Spicy, and Slimy Sensation